0cjs/sedoc/8bit/video.md

 (chroma for S-video; Cb and Cr for component video) or combined with the luma signal (CVBS/composite color video).

-Separate sync signals are typically TTL; RGB signals may or may not be TTL as well in digital RGB systems (8 colors, or 16 with an additional intensity signal).
-Standard luminance signals are generally about a volt into 75Ω; sync signals usually are reduced to similar levels when combined with a luminance.
-CVBS standard levels (from [[wp cvbslev]]) and NTSC timings (from [Beale Corner][bc trv900] via [Modular Circuits][mc zx81]):
+Separate sync signals are typically TTL; Luminance (B/W or RGB) signals are TTL in digital/DRGB systems (8 colors, or 16 with an additional intensity signal) or about a volt into 75Ω in analogue systems.
+The original [RS-170][epanorama] standard specified levels into 75Ω of 1.4 V P-P: -0.400 V sync, 0 V blank (reference), +0.075 V black, and +1.000 V white +1.000.
+But more frequently in modern systems it's scaled to 1.0 V P-P. CVBS standard levels (from [[wp cvbslev]]) and NTSC timings (from [Beale Corner][bc trv900] via [Modular Circuits][mc zx81]):

 <img src='img/video-cvbs-levels.png' /> <!-- 561 × 284 -->
 <img src='img/RS170A.jpg' width=700 /> <!-- 856 × 526-->